Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmarks and Evaluations

-\textbf{MM-UPD Bench.} We create AAD, IASD, and IVQD benchmarks based on MMBench (dev)~\cite{liu2023mmbench}.
-MMBench~\cite{liu2023mmbench} is a systematically-designed objective benchmark for evaluating various abilities of vision-language models.
-We follow MMBench on the definition of each ability (\eg, ``Coarse Perception: Image Scene'' and ``Logic Reasoning: Future Prediction'').
-After appropriate preprocessing to improve the quality of the existing MMBench, our benchmarks are created in the following way.
+We create MM-UPD Bench based on MMBench (dev, 20231003)~\citep{liu2023mmbench}.
+MMBench~\citep{liu2023mmbench} is a systematically designed benchmark for evaluating various abilities of LMMs.
+Utilizing MMBench allows us to assess the reliability of LMMs for general VQA questions and also enables fine-grained, ability-wise evaluation (\eg, ``Coarse Perception: Image Scene'' and ``Logic Reasoning: Future Prediction'').

-\begin{enumerate} \item \textbf{MM-AAD Bench.} MM-AAD Bench is a dataset where the correct answer option for each question is removed.
-When creating the MM-AAD Bench, we mask the correct options and remove all questions that originally have two options (which after removal would have only one option left).
-To ensure no answer is present in the options, we also manually remove some questions with ambiguity.
-Our MM-AAD Bench has 820 AAD questions over 18 abilities.